aimms/documentation/pro-release-notes.rst

 **Improvements**

-Many of the 3rd party libraries and dependancy libraries used by AIMMS PRO (for both on-prem and cloud) are upgraded to newer versions.
+Many of the 3rd party libraries and dependency libraries used by AIMMS PRO (for both on-premise and cloud) are upgraded to newer versions.

 PRO 24.8
 ########